Rule 321. Appointment of conservator to protect interests of clients of absent attorney.

 (c) The president judge of the court of common pleas shall conduct a hearing on the application no later than seven days after the filing of the application.
 At the hearing the applicant shall have both the burden of production and the burden of persuading the court by the preponderance of the credible evidence that grounds exist for appointment of a conservator.

 (d) Within three days after the conclusion of the hearing on the application, the president judge shall enter an order either granting or denying the application.
 The order shall contain findings of fact and a statement of the grounds upon which the order is based.
-If no appearance has been entered on behalf of the absent attorney, a copy of the order shall be served upon the absent attorney in the manner prescribed by subdivision (b) of this rule.
+If no appearance has been entered on behalf of the absent attorney, a copy of the order shall be served upon the absent attorney in the manner prescribed by Subdivision (b) of this rule.

-(2) have no adverse interest or relationship with the absent attorney or his or her estate.
+(ii) shall have no adverse interest or relationship with the absent attorney or his or her estate.

 (1) the application for appointment of a conservator is granted, and

-(2) substitute counsel actually files an appropriate document in a court or magisterial district within 30 days after executing a receipt for the file relating to the matter.
+(2) substitute counsel actually files an appropriate document in a court or magisterial district court within 30 days after executing a receipt for the file relating to the matter.

 Official Note